Newt Scamander: Fantastic Beasts: The Crimes of Grindelwald

 In 1927, Newt Scamander's book Fantastic Beasts and Where To Find Them has become a bestseller and an approved Hogwarts textbook.
 In the meantime, Grindelwald has escaped custody.
 Albus Dumbledore secretly meets Newt and asks him to track and save Credence (now known by everyone to be alive).
-Newt is disappointed to learn from Queenie that Tina is dating someone after mistakenly thinking that Newt is engaged to Leta Lestrange, whereas Leta is actually engaged to Newt's elder brother Theseus.
-Learning that Tina is also searching for Credence in Paris, Newt goes there as well with Jacob (who has regained memories about the wizarding.
-Due to an international travel ban placed on him by the Ministry, Newt bribes a Portkey tout and illegally reaches Paris with Jacob.
+Newt is disappointed to learn from Queenie that a crestfallen Tina is dating someone after mistakenly thinking that Newt is engaged to Leta Lestrange, whereas Leta is actually engaged to Newt's elder brother Theseus.

+Learning that Tina is also searching for Credence in France, Newt goes there as well with Jacob (who has regained memories about the wizarding world).
+Due to an international travel ban placed on him by the Ministry, illegally Newt bribes a portkey tout on the Kent coast and arrives directly in Paris with Jacob.
 Both follow a wizard named Yusuf Kama, only to find Tina being held hostage by Kama.
-Unexpectedly, Kama faints due to an eye parasite and Newt frees himself, Jacob and Tina.
+Unexpectedly, Kama collapses due to a parasitical infection and Newt's pet bowtruckle, Pickett, frees the three by picking the lock.

-Newt and Tina infiltrate the French Ministry of Magic to uncover information about Credence's past.
-Gradually, Newt tells Tina that he is not engaged to Leta.
-He awkwardly tries to confess to Tina that he has fallen in love with her but nervously blurts that she has "eyes of a salamander", leaving Tina heartfelt.
-At the Lestrange family tomb, as Leta comes clean about a past mistake of hers to protect Credence from Yusuf Kama, Newt consoles a remorseful Leta as a good friend.
-Newt chooses to join the fight against Grindelwald after a destructive rally of Grindelwald's followers, during which Queenie and Credence join Grindelwald under manipulation while Leta sacrifices her life to save others.
-At Hogwarts, Newt presents Dumbledore with a vial stolen from Grindelwald by Newt's niffler, containing a blood pact Grindelwald and Dumbledore made in their youth that prevents them from dueling each other; Dumbledore believes it can be destroyed.
+Newt captures a Zouwu, that had escaped earlier from a travelling circus, running rampant across the Parisian streets.
+Then the three take the unconscious Kama to Dumbledore's safe-house run by the alchemist Nicholas Flamel where Newt extracts the dragon worm that has infected Kama, so curing him.
+Tina, still put-out by Newt and his supposed engagement leaves, followed shortly after by Newt to infiltrate the French Ministry of Magic to uncover information about Credence's past.
+Eventually, Newt tells Tina that he is not engaged to Leta.
+He awkwardly tries to confess to Tina that he has fallen in love with her, but nervously blurts that she has "the eyes are as a fire under water" — like salamanders they say together — at which Tina's affections are rekindled.
+At the Lestrange family tomb in Père Lachaise Cemetery, as Leta comes clean about a past mistake of hers to absolve Credence from Yusuf Kama unbreakable vow, Newt consoles a remorseful Leta as a good friend.
+Newt chooses to join the fight against Grindelwald after a destructive rally of Grindelwald's followers, during which Queenie and Credence join Grindelwald under manipulation, while Leta sacrifices her life to let her fiancé Theseus and the others escape.
+Flamel leads the escapees in saving Paris from a fiery destruction.

+In an epilogue at Hogwarts, Newt presents Dumbledore with a magical silver vial stolen from Grindelwald by Newt's niffler, containing a blood oath pact Grindelwald and Dumbledore made in their youth that prevents them from dueling one another; Dumbledore believes it can be destroyed.